neard/neard.github.io/src/_pages/doc/faq.md

 Since Ruby 2.4, RubyInstaller is [based on MSYS2 toolchain](https://github.com/oneclick/rubyinstaller2#rubyinstaller2).
 If you want to compile C based ruby gems, you will have to download and install all necessary MSYS2 build tools by typing the command `ridk install` used by the [official installer](https://github.com/oneclick/rubyinstaller2#using-the-installer-on-a-target-system).

-## Ghostscript : How to use Windows TrueType fonts for Chinese, Japanese and Korean ?
+## Ghostscript : How to use Windows TrueType fonts for Chinese, Japanese and Korean?

 To update lib/cidfmap with the common CJK fonts provided by Microsoft products, launch the script `update_cidfmap.bat` in the root folder of Ghostscript.